VolkovLabs/business-calendar/README.md

 ## Getting Started

-Calendar panel can be installed from the Grafana Marketplace or use the `grafana-cli` tool to install from the command line:
+Calendar panel can be installed from the Grafana Catalog or use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install marcusolsson-calendar-panel